jlhg/kobo-font-fix/README.md

 ## Overview

-> [!WARNING]
-> Currently, the `kern` table workaround does not appear to work correctly and requires further investigation.
-This script is still under development.

 `kobofix.py` is a Python script designed to process TTF fonts for Kobo e-readers.

 It generates a renamed font, fixes PANOSE information based on the filename, adjusts the baseline with the `font-line` utility, and adds a legacy `kern` table which allows the `kepub` engine for improved rendering of kerned pairs.